 “Stock up on all your salon needs at show-special pricing.
 Top notch education to boost your skills and business.
 Products and tools that will boost your business and streamline your craft.

 Network with like-minded colleagues and professionals,” was the way the razzmatazz went.

-Doug’s wine cellar at the mansion looked like it was worth more than he was willing to pay me in my lifetime if I continued working for him the rest of my life.
+Doug’s wine cellar at his mansion looked like it was worth more than he was willing to pay me in my lifetime if I continued working for him the rest of my life.
 I didn’t like it, but I bit my tongue.
 I was surprised the wine he poured wasn’t better.
-It tasted bitter.
+It tasted bitter to me.

 The trade show boomed, although we didn’t.
 Our last-minute space was near the back of a dead-end walkway.
 We spent more time talking to the other vendors around us than we did talking to prospects.
 The end of the day Friday didn’t come soon enough.
 Jeff could talk all day and night, but I had long since run out of anything to say to our neighboring nail and hair folks, who weren’t selling anything, either.

 Doug and Chris were busy with other big shots, the guys who called the shots at Wolff and Light Sources, so Jeff and I went to dinner in Greenwich Village by ourselves.
 We didn’t know one place from another.
 All of them were busy.
 We found a table at Pico, a Portuguese eatery.
 The inside of the place was exposed brick and beams.
 We sat next to a six-foot tall wire sculpture of a rooster.
 Our waiter told us it was a Portuguese good luck symbol.

 We were staring at our pemeiro prato, which included bacalao cakes with blood orange-radish salad, steamed cockles, and foie gras, when our waiter came back.
 He asked if we would mind sharing our table with two young women, since space was at a premium.
 Jeff said he didn’t mind and the next thing I knew there were two more chairs squeezing in at our table.